gbif/hp-legume/phylogeny-explorer.md

 lang-ref: phylogeny-explorer
 title: Phylogeny explorer
 description: |
-  This tool allows the user to explore legume phylogeny in combination with occurrence data from GBIF, and geography.
-We would like to remind you that this tool is still an experiment, and as such, there may be some limitations and potential errors in the data and functionality.
+  This tool allows the user to explore legume phylogeny in combination with occurrence data from GBIF.
+This tool is still an experiment, and as such, there may be some limitations and potential errors in the data and functionality.
   <div class="feature-cta">
     <a href="#about-this-tool" class="button is-primary" style="text-decoration: none;">Learn more</a>
     <button class="button" onClick="openWidgetInFullscreen()">Fullscreen</button>